 Revenues.
 Of the total increase in retail propane revenue of \$103.9 million between the three months ended November 30, 2006 and 2005, \$78.1 million is due to the increase in volumes sold by customer service locations added through the identifiable Titan locations.
 Revenues also increased in relation to the increased volumes from the blended locations as discussed above, the increase in volumes sold by customer service locations added through other propane acquisitions and, to a lesser extent, higher selling prices over the same period last year.
-These increases were offset by a decrease due to the adverse impact of weather related volume decreases described above.
 Other propane related revenues increased \$9.3 million for the three months ended November 30, 2006 compared to 2005 primarily due to the Titan acquisition in June, 2006.

 Costs of Sales.
 During the three months ended November 30, 2006 compared to the three months ended November 30, 2005, retail propane cost of sales increased by \$65.2 million of which \$51.3 million is a result of an overall increase in gallons sold by the identifiable customer service locations added through the Titan acquisitions.
-Cost of sales increased also in relation to the increased volumes as described above, and, to a lesser extent, increases in the cost of fuel for the quarter ended November 30, 2006 as compared to the quarter ended November 30, 2005, offset by the decrease in volumes due to the warm weather.
+Cost of sales also increased in relation to the increased volumes as described above, and, to a lesser extent, increases in the cost of fuel for the quarter ended November 30, 2006 as compared to the quarter ended November 30, 2005.